softwareunderground/xsdf/references/Software_Underground_chat.md

 bertb [10:21 PM]
 I think there is so much more to the problem than just finding an 'optimal' format ...

 [10:22]
-I made a document about this, it was some time ago, but I put it on my google drive:
+I made a document about this, it was some time ago, but I put it on my google drive: https://drive.google.com/drive/folders/0B9Zs3IHsKfE0TG9rdFJkOFhlYkU?usp=sharing there is an index.html in there

-[10:22]
-https://drive.google.com/drive/folders/0B9Zs3IHsKfE0TG9rdFJkOFhlYkU?usp=sharing

-[10:23]
-there is an index.html in there

-[10:25]
 Hmm I find it hard to view stuff outside my own google drive.
-But readin the index.html will give you teh picture

-[10:30]
-Sorry it is something I created with vimwiki, it's a directory with HTML files.
+But readin the index.html will give you teh picture Sorry it is something I created with vimwiki, it's a directory with HTML files.
 Not sure how to share it properly.
 I have a zip file if anyone is interested.

+> nb this file is in this repo at [../SeismicAccess/index.html](../SeismicAccess/index.html)

 hassan_s [10:31 PM]
 seg-y is originally read from tapes sequentially, so it can be understood why it is not optimized for random access